+• For Year 4, the # of Adults includes certified teachers, teaching assistants, and, if an administrator was leading a session, they were also counted.

+BGCN and Zylofone Studios, Inc. enrichment activities were prerecorded and not live so they are not included in the count.
+Site administrators and the grant facilitator were also observed dropping in on sessions and are not included.
+Each site also has a clerical typist that was not observed.

-Observations of the 21st CCLC programs were guided by Ms. Torres-Bender and/or a site administrator.
-Each of the after-school programs is directed by an administrator (principal or assistant principal from the regular school day or a principal from another school).
-As shown in the following table, the 21st CCLC program follows the same general format at each of the schools with social-emotional learning (SEL) included at varying times based on each school's needs (e.g., Vails Gate students go to their homeroom after snack and physical activity time to have SEL and leave their coats and backpacks since they will return there for academic time before being dismisses).
-The snack is not funded by the 21st CCLC grant.
+In previous years when observations were performed on site, they were guided by Ms. Torres-Bender and/or a site administrator (each of the after-school programs is directed by an administrator who is a principal or assistant principal from the regular school day or a principal from another school.
+This year, however, each observer was provided with log-in credentials and could visit each Google Classroom and access the corresponding Google Meets group to view the session just as any other participant could.

+As shown in the following tables, the 21st CCLC program utilizes the same general format at each of the schools.

+Years 1-3: Approximate Two-hour Timeline of 21st CCLC After-School Program

+Each school included a segment of time for SEL (e.g., Vails Gate students would go to their tutoring location after snack and physical activity to have SEL and leave their coats and backpacks since they returned there before being dismissed).
+The snack was not funded by the 21st CCLC grant.

-Approximate Two-hour Timeline of 21st CCLC After-School Program tpproximate ine pproximate the mean time of the end of the control to grain 20 minutes 40 minutes 40 minutes 20 minutes Snack & Grades K-2: Enrichment or Arts Grades K-2: Tutoring Reflection & Physical Activity Grades 3-5: Tutoring Grades 3-5: Enrichment or Arts Dismissal
+20 minutes 40 minutes 40 minutes 20 minutes Snack & Grades K-2: Enrichment or Arts Grades K-2: Tutoring Reflection & Physical Activity Grades 3-5: Tutoring Grades 3-5: Enrichment or Arts Dismissal